ferhatwi/words-to-numbers/README.md

 [words-from-numbers](https://github.com/0x80/words-to-numbers) because the
 project seems not to be continued.

-The codebase was updated under 2.1 with the following changes:
+The codebase was updated with the following changes:

 - Migrated clj-fuzzy to talisman
 - Removed eslint-config-0x80